CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"That which has died falls not out of the universe.
-If it stays here, it also changes here, and is dissolved into its proper parts, which are elements of the universe and of thyself.
-And these too change, and they murmur not." - Marcus Aurelius</p>
+<p>"If you find something very difficult to achieve yourself, don’t imagine it impossible—for anything possible and proper for another person can be achieved as easily by you." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->